aridjayarecipes/cutesrecipes.web.app/content/post/2331-recipe-of-favorite-cranberry-pumpkin-soup.md

 1. Get  Approx 6 Cups water-enough to cover ingredients and fill stock pot or crockpot

 This soup was a best-seller every fall, with customers asking when it would be on the menu as soon as the weather turned cool.
 It is one of my personal favorites; its creamy.
 From pumpkin pie to muffins and more, these fall treats are perfect for celebrating!
-If you don't have the garnishes, feel free to top the soup with other leftovers — roasted Brussels sprouts and a dollop of gravy mixed with.
+If you don&#39;t have the garnishes, feel free to top the soup with other leftovers — roasted Brussels sprouts and a dollop of gravy mixed with.

 <!--inarticleads2-->